 To remodel the Plymouth, we partnered with Kenny Sims from Sims Upholstery to share some useful tips and tricks with us throughout the video.
 Kenny begins by marking the old front seats of the Plymouth for patterning, using a marker to indicate where the seams will be, where each piece goes, the new color of the fabric you intend to use (if you’re doing a two-toned seat like ours) and so on.
 Before you begin tearing things apart, it’s often helpful to take photos of the original seats, carefully capturing every unique aspect of its construction for future reference.
 Then you can begin disassembling the chair, following along with the video.

 Whether you’re looking to remodel the upholstery of your car, RV, ATV or golf cart, Sailrite has all the fabric, tools, supplies and instructions necessary in one convenient location.
-It’s easy to shop well-known fabric brands of soft, supple automotive upholstery fabrics that will withstand the test of time.
+It’s easy to shop for well-known automotive upholstery fabrics that will withstand the test of time.
 We chose Morbern® Seabrook and Naugahyde® Universal seating vinyl fabric for this upholstery project, as they both promise impressive abrasion, fade and stain resistance, not to mention they’re completely waterproof and available in numerous vibrant colors.

 If you’re interested in completely remodeling the interior of your classic car, check out the other videos in this series, “How to a Reupholster Classic Car Center Console” (300384XHT) and “How to Reupholster a Classic Car Back Seat” (300378XHT).
 After you’ve finished, share with us in the comments how your project turned out!
 We’d love to see photos and hear about your sewing experience.

 - Marking Old Seat for Patterning 0:40 min

 - Creating Patterns from Old Cover – 6:49 min

 - Adding Sew Foam to Fabric – 36:12 min